kura/kura.gg/content/writing-the-starttls-command-in-to-blackhole.rst

 SMTP.

 I wanted to fix this and do it properly, but this meant learning how to do so with Tornado, which itself proved to be tricky.
+I ended up deciding to go to my local coding spot - the pub and hash it out.

 connection_stream
 =================